 If you're a good enough session musician, working with a composer can be lucrative.
 If you're an engineer with a knack for composition, you can work opt to work all by yourself!

 14. Equipment Repair

-Being able to repair damages audio gear is a great skill that can turn into a profitable business.
-Audio gear can get quite expensive and it’s often cheaper to get gear repaired rather than buying brand new gear (unlike a lot of other technology).
+Being able to repair damaged audio gear is a great skill that can turn into a profitable business.
+Audio gear can get quite expensive and it's often cheaper to get gear repaired rather than buying brand new gear (unlike a lot of other technology).

 If you can fix it, there's money to be made.

 Alternatively, repairmen can buy damaged gear for a fraction of the price, fix it up, and sell it for profits on the used market.